Server, ServerView, InstantFeedback, and InstantFeedbackView Modes

 - List Editors do not support the filter, sort, and group operations with non-persistent properties.
-To enable these operations, apply the PersistentAlias (XPO) or CalculatedAttribute (EF) attribute to these properties.
+To enable these operations, apply the PersistentAlias (only for XPO) attribute to these properties.

 Inline editing is not supported in ServerView, InstantFeedback, and InstantFeedbackView modes.
 If an original object was modified, it does not display in a List View until you commit changes and reload the collection.

 For example, when an Action changes an object’s property value, this object’s instance is created by the separate database request and the property value’s modification is not displayed on a grid until you commit changes (or it occurs automatically if the BaseObjectSpace.CommitChanges property is set to true).

 Controls that support these modes do not have full access to underlying data and cannot initiate the filtering, sorting and grouping operations on the client side.
 These operations are delegated to the underlying ORM (EF Core or XPO), which constructs an appropriate SQL statement and performs a query to the SQL server to retrieve a small portion of data that should immediately display to the user.
 You cannot filter, sort and group data against non-persistent properties - it is not possible to build a SQL query against a runtime value existing on the client side only, and execute it on the database server.
 Filtering, grouping and sorting operations are disabled if a property is non-persistent.

 - If you want one of these modes to display a nested List View, make sure that there is no logic for sorting, filtering or anything else in the getter of the underlying collection, and there are no subscribers to the collection’s events.
 This logic and subscribers won’t be taken into account, because a standalone server collection will be created instead of the original collection.